Flavor from Skilled Hands

 Official Controls, Approval and Registration

-– (1) Food business operators shall cooperate with the Ministry in the
+ARTICLE 23 – (1) Food business operators shall cooperate with the Ministry in the

 implementation of the legislation published on the basis of the Law.